 Booking.com is ahead of the curve with its guest-friendly, easy-to-navigate user interface and instantly bookable option.
 This makes it a favorite among inquiring guests.
 These features mean that it may increase your occupancy rate as more guests will opt for making reservations through the Booking.com website due to its simplified booking process.

 Booking.com offers over 27 million listings and covers more than 130,000 destinations in 227 countries.

-Expedia is often not the first vacation rental platform that comes to guests’ minds when they are looking for vacation rentals.
+Expedia is another big player in the vacation rental industry and yet not often the first vacation rental platform that comes to guests’ minds when they are looking for vacation rentals.
 Thus, it is often overlooked by many hosts.
 Listing your property on Expedia can help you get ahead of the competition as many hosts don’t have it on their radar.

 When you list a property on Expedia, your listing will also appear on other leading online travel sites like Hotels.com, Travelocity, Orbitz, Wotif, etc.

 TripAdvisor’s most prominent feature is providing feedback from the travel community.
-This is also the number one reason why guests love to search for places to stay through its website.
+This is the number one reason why guests use it as a vacation rental marketplace.
 It was founded in 2000 and has a massive number of reviews that have been collected over the years.
 TripAdvisor is a trusted source of information for many travelers.

 With TripAdvisor, your property listing will be automatically translated to 26 languages and appear on 26 TripAdvisor sites.
 This will help you to expand your reach and attract more international travelers to book your rental properties.

 Once listed on TripAdvisor, your listing will automatically appear on FlipKey as well.

 Homestay is another search engine well-placed in the vacation rental market.
 What makes this Airbnb competitor stand out is that it focuses exclusively on vacation rentals where the host is present.